Schefferbird/degree_project_ml/README.md

 ```
+###### # This repo reflects mostly our final work in Jupyter Lab.

 ## Missing datasets and other sources (due to max size in repo)

 ###  GloVe

-Create a directory in main called 'glove.6B' (comes with the zip and additional files) and download 'glove.6B.100d.txt' from: [Stanford](https://nlp.stanford.edu/projects/glove/) (glove.6b.zip, size 822MB)
+Create a directory in main called 'glove.6B' (or it comes with the zip with additional files) and download 'glove.6B.100d.txt' from: [Stanford](https://nlp.stanford.edu/projects/glove/) (glove.6b.zip, size 822MB)

 ### Cornells Newsroom (ROUGE test dataset)